swaptacular/swpt_accounts/protocol.rst

 creditor_id : int64
    Along with ``debtor_id``, identifies the account.

+negligible_amount : float
+   The maximum amount that can be considered negligible.
+This MUST be a non-negative number.
+It can be used to: 1) decide whether an account can be safely deleted; 2) decide whether an incoming transfer is insignificant.

 config_flags : int16
    Account configuration bit-flags.
 Server implementations may use these flags for different purposes.
 The lowest bit (bit ``0``) is